 Repairing Best Practices

 Repairing your sleeping pad is most important if you are using an air pad or a self-inflating model.
-If either of these sleeping pads experience a rip or tear, they may not be able to inflate adequately so they can support your weight during a night of sleep.
+If either of these sleeping pads experiences a rip or tear, they may not be able to inflate adequately to support your weight.

 Luckily, many sleeping pads come with repair kits.
 But if your pad doesn’t, it’s a good idea to buy one separately before embarking on your next outdoor adventure.
 These kits are affordable, easy to use, and extremely compact.
-Here is a link to a well-rated repair kit sold by REI.
+Check out this one from Therm-a-rest.